brooksmtownsend/waxosuit-io-site/content/tutorials/firstmod/index.md

 * **waxosuit** - Eventually you'll want this installed, but for now you can just use the docker image.
 * **wascap** - you will need the [wascap](https://github.com/waxosuit/wascap) tool installed (`cargo install wascap --features "cli"`).
 This is used to sign and verify WebAssembly modules.
 * **cargo generate** - you will need the [cargo-generate crate](https://crates.io/crates/cargo-generate) installed (`cargo install cargo-generate`) to create a project from the waxosuit-guest-template
+* **wasm32-unknown-unknown** target - You'll need to make sure that you can compile to the wasm32 target.
+To do this, run `rustup target add wasm32-unknown-unknown`

 <a name="create"></a>